5 EASY STEPS TO ENROLL:

 5. PARENT NIGHT

-Parents attend “Parent Night” prior to class start date.
+Parents should attend “Parent Night” prior to class start date.
 Check the schedule for dates and times.

 Centerline Driving School Policies:

 - The Enrollment Form For Centerline Driving School must be completed and signed by both student and parent by the end of the first class.

 - All records, tests and contracts require your full legal name.

 - Students should bring a notebook or binder for class.

 - If you decide to drop the course at the end of the first class, you may receive a full refund of your tuition or a credit for a future class, but only if you did not get your permit using the “waiver”.
 Refunds are up to the discretion of Centerline Driving School.

 - Parents should observe drives #1 and #2 with their child.

 - Students must complete Classes 1-14, have their tuition paid in full, and have completed at least 3 of the 6 drives by Class 15.

 - It is recommended that all course work and drives be completed within 18 weeks from class start date.